hotio/website/docs/containers/qbittorrent.md

 ## Configuration location

-Your qbittorrent configuration inside the container is stored in `/config/.config`, to migrate from another container, you'd probably have to move your files to the correct locations.
+Your qbittorrent configuration inside the container is stored in `/config/app`, to migrate from another container, you'd probably have to move your files from `/config` to `/config/app`.

 ## Executing your own scripts